DEFRA/ffc-jenkins-pipeline-library/vars/utils.md

 Return the SHA hash of the latest commit for the current repository, i.e.
 `9fd0a77d3eaa3d4370d3f31158f37dd8abd19fae`

+## getErrorMessage

+Return `message` from the passed error argument, if it exists.
+If there is no `message` property the argument will be checked for `getCauses`.
+If there are causes these will be returned in a comma separated string.
+If there are no causes the default message will be returned i.e. `No error message available.`.

 ## replaceInFile

 Utility method to globally substitute text in a file.